lmorchard/easy-feed-oven/README.md

 * Also install [Yarn](yarn).
 * Check out or [download](download) the code here.
 * Run `yarn install`
-* Run `yarn run reset` to initialize the SQLite database form scratch.
+* Run `yarn run reset` to initialize the SQLite database from scratch.
 * Maybe edit `sample.opml` to include your own RSS subscriptions.
   * That, or enjoy mine.
 * Run `yarn run import-feeds` to import the feeds from `sample.opml`